Best Motorcycle Helmet Speakers with Bluetooth, Tested (Sound, Volume)

 The kit comes with an extension wire measuring a meter long, so you can pop these out of the box and get right on the road with your tunes.
 No Bluetooth setup or extra cord required, unless of course you want to intercom with other riders.

-When you compare the XSound 2.1 to the Uclear speakers, you definitely get a better range across the bass, treble, and mids despite maxing out at 98 dB – similar to a car horn at 15 feet away.
+When you compare the XS2 to the Uclear speakers, you definitely get a better range across the bass, treble, and mids despite maxing out at 98 dB – similar to a car horn at 15 feet away

 However, you may require more oomph if you’re regularly riding on the highway or confronting high winds and wanting to listen to music with clear sound quality.
-For that, check out the iASUS XSound 4 coming up next.
+More powerful drivers like those in the JBL + Cardo set or the iASUS XSound 4 have you covered.

 Alternatives to Drop-in Speakers for Your Motorcycle Helmet